Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 \subsection{Violent nonlinear collapse and strength of the spacelike singularity}

 \textit{Despite} the weak stability up to large intermediate times of Reissner--Nordstr\"{o}m-(dS/AdS), a spacelike singularity forms at late times $s \simeq \ep^{-2}$.
-We discuss the strength of this singularity, and compare it to the Schwarzschild metric: On the Schwarzschild metric \eqref{gS}, $r$ is also the area-radius and the Hawking mass is constant equal to $M>0$.
-We argue that the singularity $\mathcal{S}=\{r=0\}$ on $g_{\ep}$ is ``more singular'' than $\{r=0\}$ on \eqref{gS}, which justifies our denomination \textit{violent nonlinear collapse} (we explain the origin of ``nonlinear'' later in the section) for four reasons: \begin{enumerate} \item The Hawking mass $\rho$ on $g_{\ep}$ blows up as a power-law $r^{-b_-^{-2} \cdot \ep^{-2}}$ at $r=0$, as opposed to being constant on \eqref{gS}.
+We discuss the strength of this singularity, and compare it to the Schwarzschild metric: On the Schwarzschild metric \eqref{gS}, $r$ is also the area-radius and the Hawking mass is constant and equal to $M>0$.
+We argue that the singularity $\mathcal{S}=\{r=0\}$ on $g_{\ep}$ is ``more singular'' than $\{r=0\}$ on \eqref{gS}, which justifies our denomination \textit{violent nonlinear collapse} (we explain the origin of ``nonlinear'' later in the section) for four reasons: \begin{enumerate} \item The Hawking mass $\rho$ on $g_{\ep}$ blows up as a power-law $r^{-b_-^{-2} \cdot \ep^{-2}+ O(\log(\epsilon^{-1})) }$ at $r=0$, while it is constant on \eqref{gS}.